![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 Me though, I'd eschewed the closest things available to off-the-shelf systems of the time, to put together a homemade, higher capacity version.

 The biggest difference between my system and most others was I used two tanks rather than just one.
-And my tanks were huge compared to most others.
-Adapted from the biggest portable industrial fire extinguishers available at the time.
+And my tanks were huge compared to just about anybody else's: adapted from the biggest hand-held industrial fire extinguishers available at the time.

 The food canning plant my dad worked at had replaced their extinguishers with a different type a few years previous, and as usual dad retrieved the discarded tanks for our own possible use at home.